 When a project feels too daunting, we’d rather delay it than face it.
 What follows is usually a whole array of procrastination techniques.
 Excuses lead the way (“I’ll do it as soon as I have more time”).
 Even when we finally start, we lack the self-confidence to tackle it fully.
 That means we normally just work on small chunks, then either move onto something else, or get distracted easily.

 There are several steps to solving this problem.
 First of all, it’s important to really believe that you can do it.
 After all, why wouldn’t you?
 The least you can do is try your best.
 To make the project less daunting, divide it into smaller chunks.
 That way, you can work on manageable, but still useful tasks.
 Every time you tick one off your list, you’ll know that you are a step closer to completion.

 Finally – and this might be the hardest step of all – get rid of distractions.
 Distractions come in all shapes.
 If it’s your colleagues – then put on your headphones to let them know you don’t want to be disturbed.
 If it’s your phone – turn it off.
 The most common distraction is social media.
-The best thing you can do for your productivity is to unplug while you’re working.
+An idea to improve productivity is to unplug while you’re working.
 You might think there’s not much harm in checking Facebook for only five minutes.
 But the truth is that even if it’s only five minutes, the distraction disrupts your flow of thought, and it takes you a lot more time to get back to the same level of concentration.

 3. Face your fears